-You will find that my shed plans are understandable and easy to use and follow whether you are a novice or experienced builder.
+You'll find that my shed plans are understandable and easy to use and follow whether you are a novice or experienced builder.
 They all come with detailed blueprints, comprehensive building guide, materials list, free cupola plans, and email support.

 If you want a shed with the most storage space for the foot print taken up, then you'll want to build one of these.
 They have the most storage space in the loft.